YOU-Xiu-Launa/Launa-s/README.md

 My experience with AI-generated art often feels like a lottery.
 I train the AI, it gives me code that runs, but the result rarely matches what I had in mind.
 I want to push it closer to my idea, but I do not know which line to change or which parameter to adjust.
 I do not understand its logic, so all I can do is describe again and again.
 In that moment I realised: I can describe a feeling, but I cannot specify it.
 Specification is what makes a work truly mine.

 I have come to think of this as an intent gap — the distance between what I mean and what the code actually does.
 When AI can generate code fluently, the real question is no longer “can it write?” but “does it do what I intended?”
 For a designer, this means the role is shifting from direct control to what I would call curation: guiding the system through parameters, random seeds, and logical structures.
 Learning to program means learning to curate.
 That is how the work becomes truly mine.

+## A Program Is Not Yet a Product

+In the age of AI, people often confuse programs with products.
+AI is making the writing of programs cheap, but this only raises the value of knowing how a program becomes a product.

+Dylan Beattie (2025) draws a sharp distinction between “programs” and “products.”
+A program is code that runs on your machine: an experiment, a prototype, a temporary script.
+It can crash; you fix it and move on.
+“The code is just a means to an end.
+The result is what matters.”
+A product is software to be shipped, distributed, or sold.
+It requires handling encoding, internationalisation, concurrency, authentication, telemetry, billing, and deployment — “a whole different ball game.”
+Beattie notes that tools like Copilot and ChatGPT “empower people with minimal development experience to create their own programs… but that’s not product development, it’s programming.
+They aren’t the same thing.
+Not even close.”

+AI makes writing programs cheap, but it makes the ability to turn a program into a reliable, maintainable, deliverable product more valuable.
+I learn to program in order to gain that engineering judgement.